 Lahti and the Geography of Finnish Spirits

 Finland's craft spirits industry has developed along two distinct axes: the coastal and urban producers drawing on international influences, and the inland operations shaped more directly by northern climate, local grain, and the slow rhythms of long winters.
 Lahti sits in the second camp.
 A mid-sized city roughly 100 kilometres north of Helsinki, it carries less international profile than the capital but has, over time, become a reference point for Finnish whisky in particular.
 The conditions are relevant: cold maturation environments, locally sourced barley, and the kind of patient production cycle that Nordic winters impose naturally.
-Teerenpeli, at Liimaajankatu 5 in Lahti, has emerged as the city's most decorated example of that tradition, holding a Pearl 3 Star Prestige rating for 2025.
+Teerenpeli, at Liimaajankatu 5 in Lahti, is a winery with a Google rating of 4.7 and 42 reviews, and it holds a Pearl 3 Star Prestige rating for 2025.

 That award places Teerenpeli in a small tier of Finnish producers recognised at the prestige level.
 The Pearl 3 Star Prestige designation is not handed across the board, and within Finland's still-developing craft category, it functions as a meaningful separator between serious, sustained production and newer entrants still finding their footing.